TheMasterR/saml/README.md

 The SAML standard is huge and complex with many dark corners and strange, unused features.
 This package implements the most commonly used subset of these features required to provide a single sign on experience.
 The package supports at least the subset of SAML known as [interoperable SAML](http://saml2int.org).

 This package supports the **Web SSO** profile.
 Message flows from the service provider to the IDP are supported using the **HTTP Redirect** binding and the **HTTP POST** binding.
-Message flows from the IDP to the service provider are supported via the **HTTP POST** binding.
+Message flows fromthe IDP to the service provider are supported vai the **HTTP POST** binding.

 The package supports signed and encrypted SAML assertions.
 It does not support signed or encrypted requests.